JeffLIrion/adb_shell/README.rst

 Documentation for this package can be found at https://adb-shell.readthedocs.io/.

-This Python package implements ADB shell functionality.
+This Python package implements ADB shell and FileSync functionality.
 It originated from `python-adb <https://github.com/google/python-adb>`_.

 Installation
 ------------